phillipashford/weather-tracker/README.md

 Because the other 3 API's never returned a CORS error and because the Geocoding API had worked previously server-side with my Python script, **I came to the conclusion that the problem was most likely Openweather's Geocoding API itself.**

 This was very disappointing after all the effort I put into trying to work around errors that I assumed were on my end.
 Nevertheless, I turned my attention to finding a suitable (and reliable) geocoding API.

+#### Attempt with Nominatim

+[Nominatim](https://nominatim.org/) 'uses OpenStreetMap data to find locations on Earth by name and address (geocoding)'.

+Nominatim is free to use so long as one meets the requirements of their [usage policy] (https://operations.osmfoundation.org/policies/nominatim/).

+- Max 1 request/second (Not a problem since we're just running a single query per user request).
+- Provide a valid HTTP Referer or User-Agent identifying the application (Added to Express app.)
+- Clearly display attribution as suitable for your medium.
+- Data is provided under the [ODbL license](https://opendatacommons.org/licenses/odbl/) which requires to share alike.
+N/a for this Non-commercial project.